 Facelift surgery at our Des Moines practice is, without question, the most effective and long-lasting remedy for sagging skin and other signs of facial aging.
-However, like anything long-lasting, the process from start to finish is more involved than just your surgery day.
+However, like anything long-lasting, the process from start to finish is more involved than just the surgery itself.

-Here are a few tips to streamline your facelift recovery process.
+Here are a few facelift recovery tips to streamline the process.

 Know the Facts: What Happens During Facelift Surgery?